epogrebnyak/abacus/README.md

 ```

 `abacus` has a full set of commands and options, while `cx` is just several commands with a more simple syntax.
-`cx` is ideal for solving textbook excercises.
+`cx` is ideal for solving textbook exercises.
 Both tools enable to complete a full accounting cycle and share the same data model.
 They create and modify two files `chart.json` and `entries.linejson` in your project folder.